notabucketofspam/ESP8089-SPI/README.md

 ## Hardware

 If using an ESP8089, no changes are required to be made to the chip.
 If using an ESP8266, the SPI flash must first be desoldered.
-This is most easily done on the ESP-201 variation or the off-brand "CH340G" version (NodeMCU form factor).
+This is the 8-pin SOIC component near the 32-pin QFN die.
+The ESP-201 variation works well for this.
-The SPI flash is the 8-pin SOIC component near the 32-pin QFN die.
+Alternatively, one can use an off-brand NodeMCU or WeMos D1 Mini, albeit one that doesn't use the ESP-12.

 #### What pins go where: